XML RSSSubscribe To This Site

 To say "the" in Portuguese, you have 4 possibilities depending on gender and number.

-Gender refers to words (of objects, ideas, or people's names) that are either feminine or masculine.
+So, as you see, gender refers to words (of objects, ideas, or people's names) that are either feminine or masculine.
 Every single object, idea or person is either masculine or feminine - say male or female (except in very particular cases).

 Although objects in English are, generally speaking, neutral (no male nor female), some of them have a gender.
 For instance, if you talk about the Titanic, you would say "She was a great ship".
 By saying "she", you are giving a gender to the ship Titanic - you are saying Titanic is a "she".